apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 - `fetchThreads`: Twice the number of processors available to the task.
 The number of processors available to the task is the total number of processors on the server, divided by `druid.worker.capacity` (the number of task slots on that particular server).
-This value is further limited so that the total data record data fetched at a given time does not exceed 5% of the max heap configured, assuming that each thread fetches 10MB of recrods at once.
+This value is further limited so that the total data record data fetched at a given time does not exceed 5% of the max heap configured, assuming that each thread fetches 10 MB of records at once.
 If the value specified for this configuration is higher than this limit, no failure occurs, but a warning is logged, and the value is implicitly lowered to the max allowed by this constraint.
 - `fetchDelayMillis`: 0 (no delay between fetches).